Winter Sales Event - Get $20 Off a New Smart Oil Gauge with code WINTER2025 - Shop Now

 Using the WPS Method for your Smart Oil Gauge

 There are a few methods to use for getting your Smart Oil Gauge setup.
 One of which is the WPS method.
-WPS standard for WIFI protected setup and is used to establish a secure connection between the router and whatever device you are pairing.
+WPS stands for WIFI protected setup and is used to establish a secure connection between the router and whatever device you are pairing.
 However, not all routers and devices are able to use the WPS method.
 So in this article, I’ll be covering how to identify if you router has a WPS method and how to configure the gauge using this method.

 The WPS Button